 Digital Records and the User (November 2016)

-The Business Archives Council of Scotland’s (BACS) 57th Annual General Meeting will take place on Tuesday 15 November 2016 from 12:25-12.55 at Standard Life House, 30 Lothian Road, Edinburgh, EH1 2DH.
+The Business Archives Council of Scotland’s (BACS) 57th Annual General Meeting took place on Tuesday 15 November 2016 at Standard Life House, 30 Lothian Road, Edinburgh, EH1 2DH.
 Please find below the agenda for the event, the 2015/2016 annual accounts and the minutes of the last AGM.